Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Introduction

 \subsection{Literature Review}

 There are many studies on improving the performance of protective relays.
-Most of them focus on improving the performance of the commonly used overcurrent relays by better fault detection \cite{Lit01} and coordination \cite{Lit02}.
-Neural networks are used in setting the parameters of overcurrent relays \cite{Lit03}.
-Support Vector Machine (SVM) can be trained to distnguish the normal and fault conditions directly \cite{Lit04}\cite{Lit05}.
+Most of them focus on improving the performance of commonly used overcurrent relays by better fault detection \cite{Lit01} and coordination \cite{Lit02}.
+Neural networks have been used in setting the parameters of overcurrent relays \cite{Lit03}.
+Support Vector Machine (SVM) can be trained to distinguish the normal and fault conditions directly \cite{Lit04}\cite{Lit05}.
 A recent work \cite{Lit06} uses tabular Q-learning to find the optimal setting for overcurrent relays.
-Most proposed methods are still confined within the framework of inverse-time overcurrent protection, which is not enough for the future distribution grid with high DG and EV penetration \cite{DGProtectionSurvey}.
+Most proposed methods are still confined within the framework of inverse-time overcurrent protection, which is considered not enough for the future distribution grid with high DER and EV penetration \cite{DGProtectionSurvey}.

-Reinforcement Learning (RL) is a branch of machine learning that addresses the problem of learning the optimal control policies for an unknown dynamical system.
-RL algorithms using deep neural networks \cite{DQN}, known as \text{Deep RL} algoritms, have made significant achievements in the past few years in areas like robotics, games, and autonomous driving \cite{DeepRLSurvey}.
+Reinforcement Learning (RL) is a branch of machine learning that addresses the problem of learning optimal control policies for unknown dynamical systems.
+RL algorithms using deep neural networks \cite{DQN}, known as \text{Deep RL} algorithms, have made significant achievements in the past few years in areas like robotics, games, and autonomous driving \cite{DeepRLSurvey}.
 RL has also been applied to various power system control problems including voltage regulation \cite{RLGarcia}, frequency regulation \cite{RLFreqReg}, market operation \cite{RLMarket}, power quality control \cite{RLPowerQuality} and generator control \cite{RLAGC}.
 Our previous paper \cite{RelayCDC} was the first work to use deep RL for power system protection.
-It introdcued a sequential training algorithm for the coordination between multiple RL-based relays in the distribution system.
 A comprehensive survey of RL applications in power system is detailed in a recent review paper \cite{GlavicRLSurvey}.